Yu-Kh/Install-Guide/Apla-Getting-Started-Guide.md

 In production environment, each of these components (backend and frontend) can be deployed on different hosts and OS.

 In this guide we will deployed Apla Blockchain Platform based on three nodes on the test ICT-infrastructure and build Molis client.
-As Apla node OS we will used Debian 9 hosts with GUI or Windows Server 2012R2/2016 hosts.
+As Apla node OS we will used:
+ - Debian 9 (Stretch) 64-bit [official distributive](https://www.debian.org/CD/http-ftp/#stable) with installed GNOME GUI
+ - Windows Server 2012R2/2016

-All of these hosts are connected to each other in simple network and have IP-addresses: 10.10.99.1-10.10.99.3
+For test purposes, all of these hosts are connected to each other in simple network and have IP-addresses: 10.10.99.1-10.10.99.3

 ## Backend Install <a name="backend-install"></a>

+In  this section we will deploy Apla Backend components.
+All of these components are deployed on one node.

 ### Backend Software Prerequisites <a name="backend-software-prerequisites"></a>

 #### Debian Host

+##### Install sudo

+##### Install common software

 #### Windows Server Host